websanco/liferay-learn/docs/dxp/7.x/en/users-and-permissions/managing-user-data/sanitizing-user-data.md

 1. Click the Actions button for a User (![Actions](../../images/icon-actions.png)) and select *Delete Personal Data*.

-   > If you have not deactivated the user, you are asked to do so.
+   > If you have not deactivated the User, you are asked to do so.

    The User's Personal Data Erasure screen appears.